Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Technical details

-For an infinite chain, we employ the related \textit{variational uniform matrix-product state} (VUMPS) formalism~\cite{Zauner-Stauber2018}.
-As a state error which is analagous to Eq.~\eqref{eq:var}, we employ the two-site variance defined in Ref.~\cite{Zauner-Stauber2018}.
-By varying the exploited symmetry, we can perform a cross-diagnostic analysis: (i) If the full SU(2) symmetry is exploited, we can only look at the $S_{\text{tot}}=0$ case with unbroken symmetry.
-For a bipartite system with equal spin values, this would be the ground state by the Lieb-Mattis theorem~\cite{Lieb_Mattis_1962}, but the theorem is not valid in the case of frustration. (ii) If the U(1) symmetry is exploited, we can compare different rational polarizations within the numerical unit cell. (iii) If no symmetry is exploited, DMRG tends to converge to the lowly entangled sector with $M_{\text{tot}}/L=S_{\text{tot}}/L$ and we can directly compute the total spin per site~\cite{Rausch2023}, which might be irrational.
-We take the numerical unit cell to be equal to the Mn$_{14}$ subunit.
-We use meV as the energy scale throughout the work.
+As a guiding principle, we will also study a system with an infinite number of unit cells $N_\text{cells}\to\infty$.
+To this end, we employ the variational uniform matrix-product state (VUMPS) formalism \cite{Zauner-Stauber2018} with a numerical unit cell equal to the Mn$_{14}$ subunit.
+As a state error analogous to Eq.~\eqref{eq:var}, we use the two-site variance, see Ref.~\cite{Zauner-Stauber2018} for details.
+Within the VUMPS algorithm, we can exploit the SU(2) symmetry but can only access the sector $S_{\text{tot}}=0$ which does not necessarily correspond to the ground in frustrated systems with mixed antiferromagnetic and ferromagnetic interactions where the Lieb-Mattis theorem~\cite{Lieb_Mattis_1962} does not hold.
+One can also exploit only the U(1) symmetry, but this approach restricts polarizations within the unit cell to integer values.
+If no symmetry is exploited, the algorithm tends to converge to the lowly entangled sector with $M_{\text{tot}}=S_{\text{tot}}$, and we can directly compute the total spin per site~\cite{Rausch2023}, which might take irrational values.
+In a nutshell, exploiting different symmetries allows us to perform a cross-diagnostic analysis of the systems.